ZinneyLee/zinneylee.github.io/README.md

 ~~(Threshold = our AI's prediction)~~
 And the more similar the shape of the ROC curve to '⎾', the better our AI's ability.

+After completing ROC curve, we can decide which thresholds to use.
+Determining threshold depends on the situation in which the system is used.

+#### Better Decision Threshold
+###### Cancer Detection
+Imagine a situation in which a doctor diagnoses a patient's cancer.
+(Here, understand that doctors are our AI.
+In this situation, two wrong judgments can occur.
+1. The doctor diagnoses the cancer patient as normal.
+2. The doctor diagnoses the normal patient as cancer.
+'Case 1' is more **DANGEROUS**.
+The patient may miss the time to treat cancer.

 If you want to know more, this [video](https://youtu.be/4jRBRDbJemM) will be helpful for you.